Death of Eren Bülbül

-Eren Bülbül (1 January 2002 - 11 August 2017) was a Turkish 15-year-old boy from Maçka, Trabzon who was killed during the clashes between the Kurdistan Workers' Party (PKK) and the Turkish security forces in part of a Turkish military patrol during the Turkish-PKK conflict.
+Eren Bülbül (1 January 2002 – 11 August 2017) was a Turkish 15-year-old boy from Maçka, Trabzon who was killed during the clashes between the Kurdistan Workers' Party (PKK) and the Turkish security forces in part of a Turkish military patrol during the Turkish-PKK conflict.

 Life

 The son of Ayşe and Hasan Bülbül, Bülbül was one of 12 children.
 He spent his entire life in Maçka, Trabzon, as he went to local Çatak Primary School and later Maçka Anatolian Religious High School.
-He lost his father in 2016.
-He worked in his family's garden and liked sports, an ambitious fan of Trabzonspor.
+His father died in 2016.
+He worked in his family's farm and liked sports, being a fan of Trabzonspor.

 Death

-On August 11, 2017, a group of PKK militants entered a house to obtain supplies after clashes with police.
+On 11 August 2017, a group of PKK militants entered a house to obtain supplies after clashes with police.
 Bülbül saw them and informed the gendarmerie.
 He accompanied the police, showing them the house which the militants had entered.
 As a result of an attack by the PKK, both Bülbül and Gendarmerie Sergeant Major Ferhat Gedik were killed.
-After his death, 41 bullets were taken out from Senior Master Sergeant Ferhat Gedik's body.
+After his death, 41 bullets were taken out from Gedik's body.

 Reactions

 Later, Eren's mother Ayşe Bülbül said that his death had become the sorrow of the whole country.
-Additionally, his mother criticised the Turkish security forces who had taken her son with themselves to show where PKK militants were hiding, saying: My son would've liked to be a martyr but a martyr in the military, not in front of his door..
+Additionally, his mother criticised the Turkish security forces who had taken her son with them to show where the PKK militants were hiding, saying: "My son would've liked to be a martyr but a martyr in the military, not in front of his door."
 The party leader of the Republican Peoples' Party (CHP) Kemal Kiliçdaroğlu as well as Serpil Kemalbay of the Peoples Democratic Party (HDP) condemned the death of Bülbül.